MarianVilau/AVR-Arhitecture/Control Panel Application/Readme.md

 - Pressing any vent control button during the blocked state has no effect on vents and LED indicators (they stay OFF).
 - Pressing any vent control button during the blocked state results in fast blinking LED0, indicating that the panel is blocked.
 - To unblock the panel, the SW0 master control must be pressed again.

+## 541 - second version of this software

+- Introduce task scheduler for handling of buttons and LEDs behavior
+- Use debounce algorithm for a stable state of buttons